DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 ```````````````````

 `The Enter Key`_
-  Launch the current app, open the current folder, etc.
+  If the current item is a shortcut then launch the app.
+  If it's a folder then open it.

 `The Cursor Left Key`_
   Go to the previous item on the current line.
   If on the first item of a line
   then go to the last one on the previous line.
-  If on the first item on a home screen
+  If on the first item on a home screen then go to the last one
-  then go to the last one on the previous home screen.
+  on the nearest previous home screen that isn't empty.

 `The Cursor Right Key`_
   Go to the next item on the current line.
   If on the last item of a line
   then go to the first one on the next line.
-  If on the last item on a home screen
+  If on the last item on a home screen then go to the first one
-  then go to the first one on the next home screen.
+  on the nearest next home screen that isn't empty.

 `The Cursor Up Key`_
   Go to the nearest item on the previous line.